CozNuts/crypto-portfolio-tracker/README.md

-\## API Reference

-The project integrates with:

-* Infura API - Ethereum node access
-* Etherscan API - Transaction history
-* CoinGecko API - Real-time prices
+👨‍💻 Author

+Nikita(CozNuts)

+->GitHub: @CozNuts

 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-👨‍💻 Author

-Your Name

-GitHub: CozNuts

-🙏 Acknowledgments

-* Ethereum Foundation
-* Infura for node services
-* Etherscan for blockchain data
-* CoinGecko for price data